AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The search for happiness is one of the chief sources of unhappiness. — Eric Hoffer
+> Change the changeable, accept the unchangeable, and remove yourself from the unacceptable.  — Denis Waitley
 <!--END_SECTION:quote-->